 Liquidity risk is the risk that Rise will be unable to fulfill its obligations on a timely basis or at a reasonable cost.
-Rise is exposed to liquidity risk arising from its accounts payable and loan payable.
+Rise is exposed to liquidity risk arising from its accounts payable.
 Rise manages its liquidity risk by monitoring its operating requirements.
 Rise prepares budget and cash forecasts to ensure it has sufficient funds to fulfill its obligations.

-COVID-19
+9. COVID-19

-Since January 1, 2020, the spread of COVID-19 has severely impacted many local economies around the globe.
-In many countries, including Canada, organizations and businesses are being forced to cease or limit operations for long or indefinite periods of time.
-Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of nonessential services have triggered significant disruptions to organizations worldwide, resulting in an economic slowdown.
+The outbreak of a novel strain of coronavirus ("COVID-19") was declared a global pandemic by the World Health Organization in March 2020.
+COVID-19 has severely impacted many economies around the globe.
+In many countries, including Canada, businesses were forced to cease or limit operations for long periods of time.
+Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
 Global stock markets have also experienced great volatility and a significant weakening.
 Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.

 The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government and central bank responses, remains unclear at this time.
 It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of Rise for future periods.
-At the board approval date, Rise's overall revenue has declined, however, its expenses have declined as well.
-Rise has and continues to consider options available to adjust its operations should there be any further changes in its revenue streams.
+While overall revenue has declined compared to prior year, Rise has received the Canada Emergency Wage Subsidy, of which \$6,754 is included in accounts receivable at year end.
+At the board approval date, Rise remains committed to adjusting its expenditures as necessary to ensure its long-term sustainability.